qili531011-del/Building-Modeling/README.md

 #### Temporal Convolutional Networks

-Temporal Convolutional Networks, TCNs, provide an alternative to recurrent architectures for sequence modeling.
+Temporal Convolutional Networks (TCNs) provide an alternative to recurrent architectures for sequence modeling.
 Instead of processing time-series data recurrently, TCNs use one-dimensional causal convolutions to capture temporal dependencies.
 A causal convolution ensures that the prediction at time step $k+1$ only depends on current and past information, avoiding information leakage from future data.

 A TCN-based thermal dynamic model can be written as: